There’s a reason they call spam spam.

 Monitor Backlinks alerts you of any changes in your backlink profile, including if spammy-looking backlinks are preying on your site, making it easy for you to catch potential threats before they affect your rankings.

-Sign up for a 30-day free trial to find out if your hunch is correct and you’re the victim of negative SEO backlinks.
+Sign up for a free trial to find out if your hunch is correct and you’re the victim of negative SEO backlinks.

 You’ll be able to see exactly which sites are linking to you, sniff out the spam and disavow bad backlinks all from within the tool—while being alerted whenever anything changes.